Associate Professor of German Studies

 University of Warwick, Coventry CV4 7AL

 Christine Achinger studied Philosophy, Literature and Physics in Paris and Hamburg, where she was also involved in the non-commercial radio station FSK and in running the independent political library ‘Hamburger Studienbibliothek’, and worked at the concentration camp memorial site Hamburg-Neuengamme and in the ‘Institut für die Geschichte der deutschen Juden’.
-An MA in ‘Gender and Ethnic Studies’ brought her to London.
-During that time, she investigated conceptions of the modern subject and the modern state as reflected in Enlightenment debates on Jewish and female emancipation.
-She moved on to Nottingham to write a PhD on the intersection of constructions of race, class, gender, and nation in 19th century Germany as reflected in Gustav Freytag’s novel Soll und Haben (1855), and stayed at the University of Nottingham for another year as a Teaching Fellow.
-She joined the Department of German Studies at Warwick in September 2006.
+An MA in ‘Gender and Ethnic Studies’, investigating conceptions of the modern subject and the modern state as reflected in Enlightenment debates on Jewish and female emancipation, brought her to London.
+She moved on to write a PhD on the intersection of constructions of race, class, gender, and nation in 19th century Germany as reflected in Gustav Freytag’s novel Soll und Haben (1855) at the University of Nottingham and subsequently joined the Department of German Studies at Warwick in September 2006.
 During the academic year 2013-14, she held a Research Fellowship at the Frankel Institute for Advanced Judaic Studies at the University of Michigan (Ann Arbor), and spent the winter terms 2009, 2012 and 2015 as a Visiting Scholar / Visiting Professor at the University of Chicago, where she currently also is an Associate Member of the History Department.

 My research interests are in the areas of